 Teacher candidates must acknowledge understanding and acceptance of policies detailed in the CalTPA scoring and remediation policy document.

-Teacher candidates will attend a remediation workshop followed by a one-on-one meeting with their assisgned remediation specialist.
-Following the remediation workshop, the assigned remediation specialist will contact the teacher candidate (within 48-hours) to arrange a date, time, and location for one-on-one remediation.
+Teacher candidates will attend a one-on-one meeting with their assigned remediation specialist.
+The assigned remediation specialist will contact the teacher candidate (within 48-hours) to arrange a date, time, and location for one-on-one remediation.
 Following the remediation session, teacher candidates are required to re-register for the failed CalTPA instructional cycle and pay $150 to resubmit the failed instructional cycle.
 In addition to the registration fee(s). teacher canddates are required to pay a $50 remediation fee.

 How much does the CalTPA 2.0 cost?